oskarhenriksson/TropicalHomotopies.jl/README.md

 # TropicalHomotopies.jl
-This projects implement a general framework for computing solving polynomial systems numerically, based on homotopies constructed from certain tropical stable intersections.
+This project implements a general framework for computing solving polynomial systems numerically, based on homotopies constructed from certain tropical stable intersections.

 It uses functionality from Oscar.jl and HomotopyContinuation.jl.